-Dr. Hanlon is Associate Professor of Psychiatry and Neurology at Northwestern University Feinberg School of Medicine
+Dr. Hanlon is Professor of Psychiatry and Neurology at Northwestern University Feinberg School of Medicine

 in Chicago.
 Previously, he was Assistant Professor of Neurology and Psychology at Washington University School